-I don't Know, I should ask this question or not, But I am asking this -
+I don't know whether I should ask this question or not, but I am asking this:

 (Before anything, this is an analysis of closed 2D figures.)